NDevTK/writeups/privacy.md

 title: Privacy
 ---

+# Android App Privacy Policy
+No data is collected or shared by the Android apps.

 # Browser Extension Privacy Policy

 No data is collected or shared by the extensions with the exception of "RCE PoC" as that depends on google drive there <https://www.google.com/drive/terms-of-service/> still applies.